pranav-gujar/Task1-Bharat_Intern/README.md

 ## Overview

 I am thrilled to announce that I have successfully developed a Registration Form using HTML, CSS, Node.js, and MongoDB.
-This marks the completion of my 1st task as a web development intern at Bharat Intern.

 This project has been an incredible learning experience, allowing me to apply my skills in backend and database management, and contribute to creating a functional and user-friendly registration system.

 ## Project Features